 The more common types of support are provided by default.
-These can be seen in the \clubsuit Treeview.
+These can be seen in the Treeview.
 The model will be supported in the Z direction at the internal Line between the two Surfaces.

-- Select the internal Line Select this Line for 'Fixed in Z' support shown - Drag and drop the support attribute Fixed in Z from the Fixed Treeview onto the selected feature, click OK ensuring that it is assigned to All analysis loadcases
+- Select the internal Line shown - Drag and drop the support attribute Fixed in Z from the Treeview onto the selected feature, click OK ensuring that it is assigned to All analysis loadcases